help-me-mom/ng-mocks/README.md

 });
 ```

-Profit, now initialization of the component with the mocked service does not throw the error anymore.
+Profit, now initialization of the component with the mock service does not throw the error anymore.

-Nevertheless, usually, we want not only to stub the result with an `EMPTY` observable stream,
+Nevertheless, usually, we want not only to return a stub result as `EMPTY` observable stream,
 but also to provide a fake subject, that would simulate its calls.

 A possible solution is to create a context variable of `Subject` type for that.